Wanted (2008 film): Development and pre-production

 Millar was unhappy with the first draft of the screenplay, considering the approach to be "too tame" and "a little bit Americanized" given he wanted "basically be the opposite of the Spider-Man movie, the idea of someone getting powers and realizing they can do what they want, then choosing the dark path."
 The author only started to support the direction the project was taking once Bekmambetov "came in with his Eastern European madness" and the intention of coming closer to the spirit of the book.
 Bekmambetov said that he would take liberty in adapting the comic book's world: "It's difficult for me to just follow.
 It's interesting for me to create.
 I feel a little bit different how this world has to be executed."
 In July 2006, screenwriter Chris Morgan was hired to revise the third act of Haas and Brandt's script.

-Haas and Brandt returned to refine the character of Wesley Gibson, which they had established in their first draft.
+Haas and Brandt returned to refine the character of Wesley Allan Gibson, which they had established in their first draft.

 Millar saw previsualized footage of the film and said that it exceeded his expectations for the adaptation.
 He described its first half as being close to the source comic, and added the ending was similar though it was relocated elsewhere from the comic's original setting.
 The superhero costumes in the series were also removed, with the exception of the leather attire worn by Wesley and Fox.
 Incidentally, this had been Millar's intent when writing the miniseries, but he and artist J. G. Jones had forgotten to.
 Millar said, "I wanted them to have those powers and then just wear those costumes for the initiation, but just for one panel.
 And then I forgot."
 Millar also stated that he would have liked to keep the supervillain mythos that dictates the original comic in the film.
 Millar was favorable to most of the changes in the storyline, which includes the story arc of the Fates issuing death orders in line with the series' original theme of predestination.